ceno/Quake3Quest-servers/cdk/README.md

 # CDK

-This CDK project is used to deploy the template in the root level.
+This CDK project is used to deploy the template in the root level across multiple regions and provides tooling to facilitate managing them.

 Basically evolved out of a basic project produced by `cdk init`